Fine-Tuning Masked Diffusion for Provable Self-Correction: Training algorithms and guarantees of PRISM

 \subsection{Marginal Equivalence of the Masking Process}

 We formalize that the two masking procedures stated in Section~\ref{sec:prelim_mdm} induce the same conditional distribution of $\rvz$ given $\rvx$, hence the same joint distributions $(\rvx,\rvz)$.
 It suffices to show they generate the same distribution over masked index sets.
+Consider (b): draw $t\sim\mathrm{Unif}[0,1]$ and for each $i$, replace $\rvx^i \in\mathcal{V}$ with $\mask$ with probability $t$.
+The probability of $n$ tokens to be masked is: